Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also very easy to install and easy to use.
+Wappalyzer is also a very easy extension to install and use.

-Once you have installed Wappalyzer, icons will show up in your browser identifying which software is installed on all the sites you visit …
+Once you have installed Wappalyzer on your web browser, icons will display in your web browser allowing you to see which software is installed on the sites you visit …

-If the WordPress icon shows up on your browser menu (as shown in the screen shot above), then the site uses WordPress.
+If you see the WordPress icon on the browser menu (as the above screen shot shows), then the site has been built with WordPress.

 SpyBar